infor-cloud/xtendm3/docs/examples/Templates/Trigger Ex. templates/Trigger-Ex.-Templates.md

 ---

-## Description
-A set of ready-made templates for implementation in trigger type extensions.

 ## Important notes
 - It is a good practice to use a test compilation of the program just to check if everything is working properly.